Ribera, Agrigento

 Ribera (Sicilian: Rivela) is a comune in the province of Agrigento, Region of Sicily, southern Italy, between the Verdura and Magazzolo valleys in the so-called Plain of San Nicola.

+Physical Geography

+Territory

-The town is connected by the SS115 state road, leading from Trapani to Syracuse.
+The town is connected by the S.S.
+115 (state road), leading from Trapani to Syracuse.
 The Platani River, the third Sicilian river, flows nearby.
 It has enormously contributed to developing both farming and tourism in the area.
 Its mouth has been designated as a natural reserve.

+The municipal area stands on mostly clayey soils of the plastic complex of the lower-middle Miocene period surmounted by the lithotypes of the gypsum-sulphur formation, there are also marl (rock) calcareous and marly clays of the lower Pliocene, ashy clayey marls and contemporary clayey breccias of the middle-upper Pliocene, calcarenites of the Pleistocene.
+The marine terraces are from the Quaternary-Upper Pleistocene.

+With its 350 mt. above sea level, Mount Sara located in the north-east of the territory is the only significant relief..

+Climate

+The constant throughout these areas is a "Mediterranean" climate, with average temperatures of 26-28°C in July and August and highs of 30-32°C.

+Climate classification: zone C, 974 days..